 The upper of the Nike LeBron XIII Low Premium is made of lightweight and luxurious suede.
 The collar of the shoe has a good amount of padding to provide comfort to the ankle.
 The external heel counter helps with foot containment.

 A debossed Nike Swoosh is found on the forefoot and medial side of the Nike LeBron 13 Low Premium.
-To mark the shoe model as part of LeBron’s signature series, his logo is found on the tongue and insole.
+The LeBron James logo is found on the tongue and insole.
 His signature is located on the midfoot area, while a debossed LEBRON JAMES callout is on the heel counter.
 There are sturdy and dainty pull tabs on the tongue and heel counter.
-They provide convenience in getting in and out of the shoe.
+They make putting on and taking off easy for the wearer.